5 Pet Safety Tips for the 4th of July

 5. Understand how hot is too hot for your pet.

-For cats and dogs, a body temperature above 102.5 degrees Fahrenheit is too hot, putting your furry friend at risk for heat stroke.
 The Humane Society warns pet owners to be conscious of humidity levels as well, as this can sometimes have a greater impact on your pet than the heat itself.
-Animals pant in order to remove moisture from their lungs and cool down, but if the air is too humid, they can’t do so effectively.
+Many animals pant in order to remove moisture from their lungs and cool down, but if the air is too humid, they can’t do so effectively.
 High temperatures can also heat up the ground your pet walks on, burning their sensitive paw pads.
 Check the heat by placing your hand or bare foot on the ground before letting your pet step outside.
 If it’s too hot for you, it’s too hot for them!

 To avoid heat-related health issues, it’s best to just keep your pet inside an air-conditioned or otherwise well-cooled area on hot days.
 If that’s not an option, make sure to have plenty of water available for your pet at all times.
 Consider buying shoes for your pet to protect their paws from the hot concrete or pavement.
 You can also carry a small travel fan with you to cool down your pet if they’re getting overheated, or an inflatable baby pool they can hop into.

-Beyond taking these steps to ensure your pet’s safety, Pumpkin Pet Insurance is a pawesome way to help you cover crucial veterinary care if they get hurt or sick this holiday, or any day of the year for that matter!
+Beyond taking these steps to ensure your pet’s safety, Pumpkin Pet Insurance is a great way to help you be prepared for crucial veterinary care if they get hurt or sick this holiday, or any day of the year for that matter!
 To get a free quote, simply answer this quick survey about your pet.

 Wishing you and your fur family a cool, calm, safe, and pawtriotic 4th of July!